stephaniegraessle/Takoboto-to-Anki/README.md

 ## Planned future improvements
-- Change output CSV file generation to have words separated by tag names
+- Change output CSV file generation to have words separated into different files by their tag names